 The landscaping plan around the main entrance calls for a variety of native plant species.
 Drought-resistant trees, shrubs and perennial flowers were chosen by the designer for ease of maintenance and water conservation.
 Planting, unfortunately, has been delayed until the fall.

 The recent tornadoes which crashed through Raleigh and across the South have sidetracked the staff who handle the disbursement of the City's grant money.
 The weather gurus should assign names to deadly tornadoes like they do with hurricanes.
 A force so destructive shouldn't be allowed to hide behind such a generic weather description.

-Your comments and questions are welcome below.
+Your comments are welcome below.